hesl-seu/v2sim-wiki/v2sim/dev/exts.md

 If you want to set the BCF of a certain electric vehicle to the a function named "MyEquaChargeRate", set the `rmod` attribute of the electric vehicle to "MyEqual" in the `*.veh.xml` file.

-The name of a BCF must end with `ChargeRate`.
-Its input is as shown in the function signature, and its output is the actual charging power.
+The inputof a BCF is shown in the function signature, and its output is the actual charging power.

 A BCF example is shown as follows: